 My first memory was in the emergency room feeling as though I was still on fire.
 And the smell, it’s something my wife will never forget, that smell of burned flesh and hair.

-Three weeks later lying in a hospital bed in the burn unit at Harborview Medical Center, they told me that I had suffered permanent brain and spinal cord damage from the high voltage electrical trauma and would never walk again.
+Three weeks later lying in a hospital bed in the burn unit at Harborview Medical Center, Gary Norland was told that he suffered permanent brain and spinal cord damage from the high voltage electrical trauma and would never walk again.
 But then again, I’m not supposed to be alive.
 When I was released from intensive care I had my first surgery.
 It was 7 years before I finally went 12 months in a row without a surgery.
 I’ve had so many surgeries now that I lost count, well over fifty.

 With a new zest for life and an attitude to match, let me tell you what I can do with only 40% use of my legs and a few extra pounds in metal parts.
 I spend time camping and four wheeling with family, an occasional golf game with friends, or a motorcycle trip with my wife.
 But above all, my mission is to promote safety and spare others the trauma I had to endure.